katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ## Katja Mordaunt
 ![](img/neontribe-logo.png)
+I like being nice.

 Note:
 **JOURNEY to here --> why I care about leading good teams**
+- Practical tips, how and why Elm helps
 - Developing software in small teams for over a decade - alongside parenting
 - Noticed some things about how people work together / behave in groups/ treat each other
 - Involved in projects that break down because of communication
 - Much of talk, things you know - but important to give teams & people confidence to spend effort making a "be nice" atmosphere.
 Hopefully something you didn't know too!
-- Practical tips, how and why Elm helps

 ---